bentoml/heroku-deploy/README.md

-# BentoML Heroku deployment tool
+# BentoML Heroku Deployment Tool

 [![Generic badge](https://img.shields.io/badge/Release-Alpha-<COLOR>.svg)](https://shields.io/)

 Heroku is a popular platform as a service(PaaS) based on managed container system.
 It provides a complete solution for building, running, and scaling applications.

+This tool can be used as an Operator for the [Bento Cloud Deployment Tool](https://github.com/bentoml/cloud-deployment-tool/tree/prototype).
+See steps on how to add Heroku Deployment Tool as an Operator [here](#operator-deployment).

 ## Prerequisites